maxwell-ng/portfolio-site/README.md

 # portfolio-site
 This is my portfolio site.
-It is built using HTML, CSS and JavaScript
+It was built using HTML, CSS and JavaScript